saylordotorg/course_hist103/Unit05.md

+---
+layout: default
+title: "HIST103: World History in the Early Modern and Modern Eras (1600-Present)"
+course_description: "An introductory survey of the political, economic, social, and technological transformations in world history from the 17th century to the present, with special emphasis on global interactions."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: New Imperialism during the Long 19th Century** <span id="5"></span>
 *The French Revolution embroiled Europe in nearly two decades of